jasmeenkaur13/nab-profit-share-info/README.md

 ## Design and Implementation
 - Used REST to implement the API's.
 - Used Typescript with Express to implement the api and front end
+- Used Single Responsibility Principle to implement classes.

 ## Steps to Run
 - Navigate to app-config.ts of nab-profite-share-info-api/src in the Project and Update the connection string for Successful mongoDB connection.